rsokl/Learning_Python/docs/_sources/Module3_IntroducingNumpy/Broadcasting.md.txt

 A digital image is simply an array of numbers, which instructs a grid of pixels on a monitor to shine light of specific colors, according to the numerical values in that array.

 An RGB-image can thus be stored as a 3D NumPy array of shape-$(V, H, 3)$. $V$ is the number of pixels along the vertical direction, $H$ is the number of pixels along the horizontal, and the size-3 dimension stores the red, blue, and green color values for a given pixel.
-Thus a $(32, 32, 3)$ array would be a 32x32 RBG image.
+Thus a $(32, 32, 3)$ array would be a 32x32 RGB image.

 You often work with a collection of images.
 Suppose we want to store N images in a single array; thus we now consider a 4D shape-(N, V, H, 3) array.
 For the sake of convenience, let's simply generate a 4D-array of random numbers as a placeholder for real image data.
 We will generate 500, 48x48 RGB images: